vadimv/server-components/README.md

 ## Motivation

-Today, it is a popular approach for a Java backend based web UI is to build the client-side with tools like React or Vue and fetch the data from the server with some kind of remote API.
+A popular approach for a Java backend based web UI is to build the client-side with tools like React or Vue and fetch the data from the server with some kind of remote API.

 JavaScript client programming is extremely powerful, but this scheme introduces a lot of complexity.